hpc2n/selecting-modules/docs/index.md

 - There is a Q/A page for use during the lectures.
 Since the lectures are recorded, you may get recorded if you ask questions in the Zoom, but you can always write questions on the Q/A and get answers there.
 It also has the advantage that you can go back and look at the answers later.
     - The Q/A page can be found here: <a href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EVWzArI3hvpMnOHs17z23lQB-kFXnUaf3_wn_gxVgdUX6w" target="_blank">https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EVWzArI3hvpMnOHs17z23lQB-kFXnUaf3_wn_gxVgdUX6w</a>

+## Evaluation survey

+- This is the first instance of this course.
+Please help us by filling an evaluation survey after the course: <a href="https://forms.office.com/e/HvhGtn5XCm" target="_blank">https://forms.office.com/e/HvhGtn5XCm</a>

 ## Preliminary schedule

 | Time | Topic | Activity | Teacher |